 Prerequisite: ENG 101 or ENG 103; LAW 100, LAW 220.
+Two lecture; Three lab.

 LAW295.
 Special Legal Topics (2).

 Introduction to a special legal topic and the role of the paralegal in the critical issues and requirements of the legal specialty area.
 The legal topic will change each semester.